Next Start

 • The linkage applies force to the piston at the master cylinder.

-• The master cylinder pressurizes the brake fluid and sends it to the wheel cylinders and calipers.
+• The master cylinder pressurizes the brake fluid and sends it toward the wheel cylinders and calipers.

 • The hydraulic pressure acts on pistons to produce force.